ViktorSyrytsia/Random-Joke-app/README.md

-App where you can et a random joke about Chuck Norris. <br>
+App where you can get a random joke about Chuck Norris. <br>
 Produced in indian style.
 be careful :)